Eustace St Clair Hill: Boer War Service

 In July 1899, after less than a year at St Peter's, Eustace Hill volunteered as a chaplain in the event of war breaking out between the Boers and the British.
 After the Boer War had broken out in September of that year, Hill was attached to Lord Methuen's column.
 This column was sent to relieve the siege of Kimberley and later Mafeking.
 During this time, he was involved in ministering to the British soldiers at Modder River and Magersfontein, two of the major battles in this theatre of the war.
-In April 1900 Hill became sick with fever and returned to England on three months' sick leave.
+In April 1900, Hill became sick with fever and returned to England on three months' sick leave.

 By the time he arrived back in South Africa in July 1900, Mafeking had been relieved and Pretoria had fallen.
 The Boer War had become a guerilla war.
 The British forces roamed the countryside trying to pin the Boer forces down by trapping them between two forces and by depriving them of local support through the destruction of their farms and houses, and through the internment of their families.
-Padre Hill was involved in supporting these roving groups though he was not popular by his insistence on preventing any looting or maltreatment of the Boers.
+Padre Hill was involved in supporting these roving groups, though he was unpopular due to his insistence on preventing any looting or maltreatment of the Boers.